KevinMarquette/kevinmarquette.github.io/_posts/2018-03-06-Powershell-Managing-community-modules.md

 I'm already using the internal repository for my modules and I like the idea of having all my modules published to one place.

 There are several reasons to use an internal repository.
 The primary one is when your servers or systems don't have access to the external internet.
 Another reason is to control the version of the modules in use across your teams and servers.
-My primary reason is so I can test them before they get introduced to my environment.
+My primary reason is so I can test them before they get introduced into my environment.

 # Index